The Bank of Italy issues euro banknotes in accordance with the principles and rules established within the Eurosystem.

 The cash-handling machines referred to in Decision ECB/2010/14 are classified into two categories:

 - Customer-operated machines, comprising:

-- cash-in machines, which allow only the deposit of cash, accepting notes and checking their authenticity.
+- cash-in machines, which only allow cash deposits, and accept banknotes and check their authenticity.

 Both these types of cash-handling machine must be able to guarantee traceability, i.e. to link the suspect counterfeits to the current account to which they were to be credited.

 - Staff-operated machines, comprising:

 - banknote processing machines, which check notes for both authenticity and fitness;